typelevel/Laika/docs/extending-laika/parser.md

 hooks and returns `this` for each of these methods for easy chaining.
 Additionally you create a companion object that represents the default configuration.

-This is how the trait and object look for the Markdown parser as an example (Scaladoc comments removed for brevity):
+As an example, this is how a simplified trait and object for the Markdown parser could look (Scaladoc comments, imports and various extension hooks removed for brevity):

     package laika.parse.markdown

-    import laika.io.Input
-    import laika.parse.markdown.html.HTMLParsers
-    import laika.tree.Elements.Document

     class Markdown private (verbatimHTML: Boolean)
                                           extends (Input => RawDocument) {

+      val fileSuffixes = Set("md","markdown")

       def withVerbatimHTML = new Markdown(true)

       private lazy val parser = {